Azure/bicep-registry-modules/.github/pull_request_template.md

 If you haven't already, read the full [contribution guide](../CONTRIBUTING.md).
 The guide may have changed since the last time you read it, so please double-check.
 Once you are done and ready to submit your PR, edit the PR description and run through the relevant checklist below.

-Select `Allow edits and access to secrets by maintainers` in your Pull Request to enable auto-generation of assets with our [GitHub Action](/.github/workflows/pr-auto-generate.yml).
+Enable GitHub Worksflows in your fork to enable auto-generation of assets with our [GitHub Action](/.github/workflows/pr-auto-generate.yml).

 ## Adding a new module